egolfbr/CSE271_Notes/README.md

 -->: From class to interface (dashed line)

 Example:

-(this example will not render unless using enhaced markdown viewer in VS code)
+This example will not render unless using enhaced markdown viewer in VS code.
+Use [this link](http://magjac.com/graphviz-visual-editor/) to view the graph in browser using the DOT language viewer.
+Just copy and past the below code into the left side of the screen.

 ```dot
 digraph G {